Chickenpox Scar Removal NYC

 Atrophic scars are formed when the skin is damaged, and tissue is bound down or thinned out These chickenpox scars can leave the skin permanently damaged after the wound heals because scar tissue structurally alters normal skin.

 Microneedling is a versatile cosmetic procedure that can treat a wide range of skin conditions.
-The procedure stimulates collagen production within the problem areas by puncturing the skin with fine, “micro” needles, promoting regeneration that smooths the skin and evens out discoloration.
+This chickenpox scar removal procedure stimulates collagen production within the problem areas by puncturing the skin with fine, “micro” needles, promoting regeneration that smooths the skin and evens out discoloration.
 However, this cosmetic procedure consists of multiple treatment sessions and will take several months before seeing results.
 For optimal results, Dr. Tzu recommends anywhere from 4 to 6 sessions.

 Scar Revision Surgery